juji-io/datalevin/doc/compress.md

 By default, lz4 compression is used for data sent between client and server.
-Set `:compress-message?` option to `false` on the client to disable compression, e.g. for working with versions of the server prior to `0.9.0`.
+Set `:compress-message?` option to `false` on the client to disable compression, e.g. to work with versions of the server prior to `0.9.0`.

 ## Triple Compression